Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • At least 10% of your total production costs are related to activities within the UK.

-New Audio-Visual Expenditure Credits (AVEC)
+New Audio-Visual Expenditure Credit (AVEC)

 • 39% of qualifying expenditure for children’s TV programmes, animated films and animated TV programmes

-• 34% on all other films and TV programmes.
+• 34% on all other films and TV programmes

 How can we help?